 My Top 5 Toy Story Land Touring Tips

 It’s an exciting time but it’s also smart to be realistic.
-If you want to fully experience Toy Story Land this year, you need to be prepared to commit the better part of your day to make it happen.
-Slow down.
-Be ready for long periods of waiting and embrace the craziness of the whole process.
-Oh, and have fun!
+If you want to fully experience Toy Story Land this year, use these tips for a magical day.

 Tip 1: Know the Park Hours including Extra Magic Hours